Credit Card, Debit Card, Bank Transfer, Neteller, PayPal, Skrill, Sofort.

 To make your life easy, here are a couple answers to potential questions you could be asking yourself right now:

-Is XTB a scam? - No, it’s not.
-It’s a super regulated broker and a well known brand.
+Is XTB a scam? - No, XTB is not a scam.
+They are a well regulated broker and a well known brand.

 Is XTB cheap? - Depending on what you use it for.
 If you trade Forex only you’ll find it extremely cheap, if you trade stocks, based on your volume your opinion may change.
 If you trade small volumes (1 to 20 moderately priced shares per trade) then you’ll find it expensive.
 If you trade large volumes (100 to 1000 moderately priced shares per trade) then you’ll find their market spreads amazing and the 0.08% commission won’t be a pain for you.